RetroDECK/ES-DE/ROADMAP.md

 This roadmap is under constant review so expect it to change from time to time.

-A more detailed breakdown can be found on the [Kanban](https://gitlab.com/es-de/emulationstation-de/-/boards) board and for previous releases the [Changelog](CHANGELOG.md) contains all relevant details.
+A more detailed breakdown can be found on the [Kanban](https://gitlab.com/es-de/emulationstation-de/-/boards) board, and for previous releases the [Changelog](CHANGELOG.md) contains all relevant details.

 #### _v1.0_